Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

-The office of Notary Public is internationally recognised and difficult to attain; there are less than 900 Notaries in the whole of England and Wales.
+The office of Notary Public is internationally recognised and difficult to attain; there are fewer than 900 Notaries in the whole of England and Wales.
 Their history dates back to Roman times, but in today’s increasingly global society they play an important role in supporting international trade.

 When is a Notary needed by individuals?

 There are a number of situations where individuals might require the services of a Notary Public.
-In most cases they are required where there is a need for someone to check and verify documents which have come from, or will be used outside the UK.
+In most cases, they are required where there is a need for someone to check and verify documents which have come from or will be used outside the UK.

 Notaries can help individuals in a wide range of situations.